angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ## Best Practices for Using Linked Signal

-Here are some tips for using `linkedSignal()` effectively:
+Here are some tips for using Linked Signals effectively:

 - **Keep Computation Functions Simple**: Avoid complex calculations in the `computation` function to prevent cyclic dependencies and make your code easier to understand.
   If a computation leads to a cyclic read of itself, Angular will stop execution with the following error: ["Detected cycle in computations."](https://github.com/angular/angular/blob/7d0ba0cac85220cbbe4044667a51e5b95512f5d6/packages/core/primitives/signals/src/computed.ts#L114)
 - **Use for Resetting Patterns**: `linkedSignal()` is ideal for cases where you need to reset a state based on a particular signal, like clearing a form field when a new item is selected.
   If you don't need reset functionality, consider using `computed()` instead.
-- **Consider Effects for Multiple Updates**: If you need multiple signals to react to a single change, using `effect()` might be clearer and more efficient than creating multiple instances of signals created by `linkedSignal()`.
+- **Consider Effects for Multiple Updates**: If you need multiple signals to react to a single change, using `effect()` might be clearer and more efficient than creating multiple signals with `linkedSignal()`.

 ## Conclusion

 The Linked Signal feature in Angular 19 provides a practical solution for managing state that needs to stay in sync with other signals.
-It fills the gap between `signal()` and `computed()`, offering a new way to handle complex, reactive frontends where state synchronization is essential.
+It fills the gap between `signal()` and `computed()`, offering a new way to handle complex reactive frontends where state synchronization is essential.
 Try out `linkedSignal()` in your Angular project to see how it can simplify your state management.
 Please keep in mind that this API is still experimental and could drastically change based on feedback from the community.